Applications for 2016–2017 are now closed. Applications for 2017–2018 will be posted in the fall.

 The Arnold and Mabel Beckman Center for the History of Chemistry comprises a dynamic community of scholars interested in the history and social studies of chemistry, broadly construed.
 It is the home of academic programming at CHF, including a weekly talk series (Brown Bag Lectures), a book series in the history of chemistry put out by University of Chicago Press (Synthesis), an annual conference organized by a leading scholar in the history of science community (the Gordon Cain Conference), and occasional conferences and workshops by leading historians of chemistry who are interested in working with CHF’s staff and whose work appeals to the broader scholarly community at CHF.

 Beckman Center Scholars are an international group, coming to CHF from countries including China, Spain, Greece, France, and the United Kingdom; their scholarship is diverse and yet they form a strong community.

+The Beckman Center offers several fellowships for scholars doing research in the history and sociology of chemistry and related sciences, technologies, and industries.
 CHF fellows are encouraged to interact with the robust history of science community in Philadelphia.
 Fellows also participate in an informal writing group, which provides a critical but collegial setting in which to develop works in progress.
 Travel grants for short visits (less than one month) are also available to support focused research in the Othmer Library.

 Each year the Beckman Center hosts the Cain Conference, organized by an eminent scholar who works with CHF staff to develop a theme of broad contemporary relevance.

 The Beckman Center hosts a series of Brown Bag Lectures on Tuesdays during the spring and fall terms.
 At these lectures CHF fellows, travel grantees, staff, and other area scholars talk on topics involving the history of chemistry, political and social issues of importance to chemists and chemical engineers, and issues affecting the future of chemical research.
 The center also hosts occasional academic conferences and symposia.